rpede/tutorial-react-ci/README.md

 Oh snap, the build is broken.

 Create a feature branch and see if you can fix it.
-Here are the GIT commands:
+Here are the Git commands:

 ```sh
 git checkout -b fix/build